spongecaptain/risingwave-docs/docs/guides/ingest-from-mysql-cdc.md

 RisingWave supports ingesting row-level data (`INSERT`, `UPDATE`, and `DELETE` operations) from the changes of a MySQL database.

-::: note
+:::note

-The supported MySQL version are 5.7 and 8.0.x.
+The supported MySQL versions are 5.7 and 8.0.x.

 :::